-Measuring outcomes gives us the information to continually evaluate and improve our programs.
+Measuring outcomes gives us the information to evaluate and improve our programs continually.
 Our outcomes data also helps us identify areas for improvement.
-It is this continuing emphasis on quality that ensures that young people who come to Crossroad get state-of-the-art, not run-of-the-mill, care.
+This continuing emphasis on quality ensures that young people who come to Crossroad get state-of-the-art, not run-of-the-mill, care.

 Reports comparing Crossroad’s data to IARCA aggregate data are available upon request by clicking here.